-The draft Comprehensive Plan is made up of policies, action steps, goals, topics, and maps.
+The Comprehensive Plan is comprised of policies, action steps, goals, topics, and maps.

 Policies are high-level statements intended to guide City decision-making in a manner that achieves the Comprehensive Plan Goals.
-The draft Comprehensive Plan includes approximately 100 draft policies, each of which supports one or more of the goals.
-The draft policies are displayed under each applicable goal, and are also sorted by fifteen topics.
-Because many policies apply to multiple goals and topics, policies are intentionally repeated in several places on this web site.
+The Comprehensive Plan includes 100 policies, each of which supports one or more of the goals.
+The policies are displayed under each applicable goal, and are also sorted by 15 topics.
+Because many policies apply to multiple goals and topics, policies are intentionally repeated in several places on this website.

 Under each policy is a list of Action Steps, a to-do list intended to convey what needs to happen in order to make the policy come to fruition.
 Some action steps represent activities that the City already undertakes and should continue.
 Others propose new actions that represent new approaches to addressing issues facing the city.
 In most cases, action steps do not reference specific City ordinances, programs or funding sources.
 Rather, they provide direction for future decisions on adding and modifying the tools that the City uses to achieve its goals.